Freddie Freeman Player Props: Dodgers vs. Reds

 Reds Pitching Rankings

-- The pitching staff for the Reds has a collective 8.5 K/9, which ranks 19th in the league.
+- The Reds pitching staff ranks 20th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Reds' 4.69 team ERA ranks 25th among all league pitching staffs.
+- The Reds have the 25th-ranked team ERA across all MLB pitching staffs (4.69).

-- The Reds give up the fifth-most home runs in baseball (138 total, 1.3 per game).
+- The Reds allow the fifth-most home runs in baseball (138 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.